any-docs/css/content/guides/containment/container_size_and_style_queries/index.md

 }
 ```

 In this example, the container query matches the element on which the `--theme-color` property was declared and all of its descendants.
-As the CSS variable `--theme-color` was declared on the {{cssxref(":root")}}, the style query `style(--theme-color)` will be true for every element within that {{glossary("DOM")}} node.
+As the CSS variable `--theme-color` was declared on the `:root`, the style query `style(--theme-color)` will be true for every element within that {{glossary("DOM")}} node.

 ##### Registered properties

 The behavior of registered custom properties is different.
-When explicitly defined with the {{cssxref("@property")}} CSS at-rule or via JavaScript with {{domxref('CSS/registerProperty_static', 'CSS.registerProperty()')}}, the style query `style(--theme-color)` only returns true for elements if the element's computed value for `--theme-color` is different from the [`initial-value`](/en-US/docs/Web/CSS/Reference/At-rules/@property/initial-value) set in the original definition of that custom property.
+When explicitly defined with the `@property` CSS at-rule or via JavaScript with {{domxref('CSS/registerProperty_static', 'CSS.registerProperty()')}}, the style query `style(--theme-color)` only returns true for elements if the element's computed value for `--theme-color` is different from the [`initial-value`](/en-US/docs/Web/CSS/Reference/At-rules/@property/initial-value) set in the original definition of that custom property.

 ```css
 @property --theme-color {